-Dispensary revenue for the three months ended March 31, 2021, was \$3,030,160 or 74.6% higher than the respective comparative 2020 period.
-Same-store sales for the three months ended March 31, 2021, were \$2,157,759 higher or 34.7% higher than the comparative 2020 period.
-The Company processed 128,007 transactions in the first quarter of 2021 compared to 97,612 in the comparative period.
-The average dispensary basket size, net of taxes for three month periods ended March 31, 2021, was \$55.42 compared to \$41.51 in the three month period ended March 31, 2020.
-In the first quarter of 2021, 22.7% of the Company's orders came through its e-commerce platforms compared to 17.4% in the 2020 fourth quarter.
+Dispensary revenue for the respective three and six months ended June 30, 2021, were \$2,088,543 or 39% and \$5,118,703 or 54% higher than the respective comparative 2020 periods.
+Same-store sales for the respective three and six months ended June 30, 2021, were \$957,189 or 18% higher and \$2,672,606 or 28% higher than the comparative 2020 periods.
+The Company processed 259,156 transactions in the first half of 2021 compared to 199,488 in the comparative period.
+The average dispensary basket size, net of taxes, for the three and six month period ended June 30, 2021, was \$56.62 and \$55.86, respectively, compared to the 2020 respective three and six month period basket size of \$52.75 and \$47.13.
+In the respective three and six months ended 2021, approximately 21.9% and 22.3% of the Company's orders came through its e-commerce platforms compared to 17.4% in the 2020 fourth quarter.

 Over 80% of the dispensaries' revenue is derived from the sale of dried cannabis, extracts, and edibles.
-The cost of revenue associated with the dispensary operations consists of direct product costs with each product generating slightly different margins on sale.
+The cost of revenue associated with the dispensary operations consists of direct product costs, with each product generate slightly different margins on sale.
 Accordingly, the gross margin percent realized by each of the dispensaries will differ slightly period-over-period due to their respective product mixes.
-The Company is striving not to be a product discounter but be competitive on product selection and customer service.
+The Company strives not to be a product discounter but be competitive on product selection and customer service.
 The Company also expects to increase its margins on the sales of its Hype products.

-Vibe's operations are seasonal and are generally impacted by weather conditions.
+Vibe's operations are seasonal and are impacted by weather conditions.
 Specifically, higher revenue is usually realized in the warmer summer months of April through September due to increased outdoor activity by recreational adult-use cannabis customers, along with various cannabis festivals and holidays.
 Conversely, the winter months of October to March can see a decrease in revenue arising from the harvest of cannabis plants by individual cannabis users as California law allows an individual over 21 years of age to harvest up to six plants annually for personal use.
 The harvest for these individual users typically occurs from October to December each year.

 Alpine Cultivation has a nursery, cultivation and production site occupying two buildings owned by the Company.
-The Company's current annual cultivation volume totals approximately 230,000 grams and is housed in approximately 5,600 square feet of indoor space (including curing/drying and packaging operations).
+The Company's current annual cultivation volume totals approximately 230,000 grams and is housed in about 5,600 square feet of indoor space (including curing/drying and packaging operations).
 The gross margin reported by Alpine Cultivation includes all variable direct growing costs and related supplies and distribution fees in addition to costs that pertain to fixed costs associated with cultivation and manufacturing personnel and facility-related costs.
-The Alpine Cultivation operations are currently operating at a loss on a gross margin basis primarily due to operations issues that management is resolving.
-In addition, Alpine Cultivation revenue was impacted by growth cycles, the timing of plant harvests and internal transfers of product.
-Management is closely monitoring the Alpine cultivation operations with the intent of having the division profitable.
-In addition, the NGEV cultivation assets, as previously discussed, will add to the cultivation operation profitability.
-The Company's expansion of the NGEV site was completed in the quarter with the cultivation facility increasing from 13,500 square feet to 18,900 square feet.
-The expansion cultivation footprint is anticipated to have its first harvest in the second quarter of 2021.
+In addition, Alpine Cultivation revenue was impacted by growth cycles, the timing of plant harvests, and internal product transfers.
+In addition, the NGEV cultivation assets, as previously discussed, will add to the cultivation operation profitability on a go-forward basis.
+The Company's expansion of the NGEV site was completed in the first quarter, with the cultivation facility increasing from 13,500 square feet to 18,900 square feet.
+The Company had no third-party wholesale cultivation sales in the three or six month periods ending June 30, 2021.